 Instructions: All NEW organizations/programs that are interested in applying for Community Investment Grants are required to submit a Letter of Intent.

 Please complete every section below with the appropriate information as requested.
-LOI must be submitted no later than 5:00PM on January 7, 2019
+LOI must be submitted no later than 5:00PM December 23, 2019

 The United Way of Mid & South Jefferson County is working to better the lives of our neighbors.